 When to Contact a Vet

-Some cats are more anxious than others.
-Sometimes, even if you do everything you can, your cat may still be extremely anxious when left alone.
-If you’ve followed several of the suggestions above and your cat still gets extremely anxious when left alone, we recommend contacting your vet.
+Some cats cope less well with being left alone than others.
+Sometimes, even if you do everything you can, your cat may still be anxious when left alone.
+If you’ve followed several of the suggestions above and your cat still gets anxious when left alone, we recommend contacting your vet.

 There are many things your vet can do.
 They may recommend behavioral therapy, which can provide training to prevent your cat’s anxiety.
 Medication is always an option for cats that are particularly stressed out.
 In the end, it all depends on what your cat needs.